3/4/2025

 Josh Cohen

-And then speaking to the vexatide and other indications, so first I'll say, PBH is already a large and exciting area and a significant unmet need.
+And then speaking to Avexatide and other indications, so first I'll say PBH is, you know, already, a large and exciting area and a significant unmet need.
 So certainly our first focus is in PBH.
-We do believe, though, that there are multiple other indications where the mechanism of a GLP-1 antagonist could be important, including diseases of hyperinsulinemic hypoglycemia and potentially diseases where other elements of the GLP-1 pathway may be helpful.
+We do believe, though, that there are multiple other indications where the mechanism of a GLP-1 antagonist could be important, including diseases of hyperinsulinemic hypoglycemia and potentially diseases where, you know, other elements of the GLP-1 pathway may be helpful.
 But again, our focus for right now is on PBH.

 speaker